thanos-io/thanos/docs/quick-tutorial.md

 As the sidecar backs up data into the object storage of your choice, you can decrease Prometheus retention and store less locally.
 However we need a way to query all that historical data again.
 The store gateway does just that by implementing the same gRPC data API as the sidecars but backing it with data it can find in your object storage bucket.
-Just like sidecars and query nodes, the store gateway exposes StoreAPI and needs to be discovered by Thanos Querier.
+Just like sidecars and queriers, the store gateway exposes StoreAPI and needs to be discovered by Thanos Querier.

 ```bash
 thanos store \